pypewpew/pewpew-lcd/README.rst

 see the error messages from your code on the screen,  without having to use any special programs to connect to the serial console.

+More information about the PewPew family is available at: https://pewpew.rtfd.io

 Hardware
 ========